 The codes also heavily regulate electrical systems, the fire resistance level of a structure’s building materials, and many other details that are almost impossible for a layperson to verify.
-Just because a building didn’t look like a firetrap doesn’t mean corners haven’t been cut to lead to a tragedy.
+Just because a building doesn’t look like a firetrap, this doesn’t mean corners haven’t been cut that could lead to a tragedy.
 It’s always best to wait for a full investigation before assuming that a fire was pure resident carelessness or “nobody’s fault.”

 Landlords May Share Responsibility for Fires that Were Intentionally Set